TOSBI – Towards Scalable and Generalized Solutions in Biomedical Images (2025–2028)

 • Dr. Fadi Dornaika (Ikerbasque Research Professor, UPV/EHU)

-• Dr. Ignacio Arganda-Carreras (Ikerbasque Research Associate Professor, UPV/EHU, DIPC, Biofisika Institute)
+• Dr. Ignacio Arganda-Carreras (Ikerbasque Research Associate Professor, UPV/EHU; DIPC; Biofisika Institute)

 • Dr. Urtzi Ayesta (Ikerbasque Research Professor, UPV/EHU)